 In this article, I shall explain something about what to expect when you seek acupuncture treatment for depression.
 In a survey of 9000 UK acupuncture patients, 11% were presenting with psychological complaints; in many practices, depression represents a significant portion of this category.
-Additionally, the 2015 Global Burden of Disease Study (1), found that depression was the third leading cause of disability internationally.
+Additionally, the 2017 Global Burden of Disease Study (1), found that over 264 million people suffer from depression internationally.
 It is a common problem, and two-thirds of adults will at some time experience depression severe enough to interfere with normal activities.

 Should you decide to come for acupuncture, I shall be interested in whether you have a history of depression previously, when and how it began (eg. identifiable events or disproportionate reactions thereto), and how it affects your daily life (eg. ability to work, family and social relationships etc).
 Your wider health is enormously important too.
 Do you feel the depression is a reaction to the burden of chronic pain or to limitations imposed by some other medical problem?
 Might it even stem from medication used to control that problem?
 Did it arise out of chronic stress, from say work, a difficult relationship or caring for relatives?